Frequently Asked Questions

 How can a breastfeeding class help me?

-In a breastfeeding class you will learn about the benefits of breastfeeding, learn how to breastfeed and how to juggle breastfeeding and work.
+In a breastfeeding class you will learn about the benefits of breastfeeding, breastfeeding positions, latching your baby, common breastfeeding concerns, and how to juggle breastfeeding and work.
 Classes are taught by various individuals with breastfeeding expertise.
 Taking a breastfeeding class before baby is born can help you feel more confident breastfeeding and can help you avoid common breastfeeding challenges. return to Before Delivery

 What are breastfeeding support groups?